sayyedarib/DonorLink/README.md

 We are continuously working to add new feature and make the website more user friendly:
 <div><ul>
 <li>Integrating payment gateway</li>
-  <li>Make authentication system</li>
-  <li>Incorporating login/signup feature</li>
-<li>Provide dashboard to volunteers</li>
+<li>Provide dashboard to donors</li>
 <li>Open the registration for NGOs</li>
 <li>Reseaching more to build trust</li>
 </ul>
   </div>

 # Credits
-DonorLink was developed by Aarib and Aasif as part of DonorLink in Vercera Hackathon.
+DonorLink was developed by Aarib, Rafey, and Areeb in Vercera Hackathon February 2023.